jereimers/CoS-authoring/CoS-WotC/00_full-source.md

 - Many strangers have been drawn to Barovia over the years, but they all die or disappear before long.
 - Wolves, dire wolves, and werewolves prowl the Svalich Woods, and hungry bats fill the skies at night.
 - The village of Barovia sits at the east end of the valley.
 Its burgomaster is named Kolyan Indirovich.
 - The town of Vallaki lies in the heart of the valley.
-Its burgomaster is named Baron Vargas Vallakovich.
+Its burgomaster is named [[Baron Vargas Vallakovich]].
 - The fortified village of Krezk lies at the west end of the valley and is built around an old abbey.
 The village burgomaster is named Dmitri Krezkov.
 - Wine is the lifeblood of Barovia-for some, it is the only reason to keep living.
 Barovian taverns get their wine from the Wizard of Wines winery near Krezk.
 - A mad wizard of great power haunts the foothills of Mount Baratok.
 He is an outsider and no friend of the vampire's.